CodeYourFuture/CYF-PD/content/blocks/fundamentals-test/readme.md

        Think about a boss you worked with in the past or a boss you would not want to work for.

-      **P﻿art 2**
+      **Part 2**

       Draw another circle and write BEST BOSS.
-Now think about the characteristics of the "Best Boss" you have ever had or you would want to have, write your ideas on post-its and share them on the collaborative sheet.
+Now think about the characteristics of the "Best Boss" you have or would want to have.
+Write your ideas on Post-it (one per Post-it!)  and share them on the collaborative sheet.

-      **P﻿art 3**
+      **Part 3**

       Work with your cohort to group the 'hard skills' (technical skills) and the 'soft skills' (professional skills) shared for the "Best Boss".
 You can move the post-its under these two headings on a separate sheet.

-      **P﻿art 4**
+      **Part 4**

-      * Discuss what have you learned with this exercise.
+      * Discuss what you have learned with this exercise.

-      * Define what are hard (technical) skills and soft (professional) skills.
+      * Define hard (technical) and soft (professional) skills.

       * Are the soft skills really soft?